spendnetwork/silvereye/silvereye/docs/bluetail-and-silvereye.md

+# Usage of bluetail in Silvereye

+The bluetail project is a prototype Django app that links OCDS and BODS data to help highlight suspicious behaviour in government procurement.

+More documentation is here https://github.com/mysociety/bluetail

+Silvere includes the bluetail app to make use of Django models for storing and viewing OCDS data in Postgres.

+In particular it uses these objects:

+- `bluetail/migrations`
+    - bluetail migrations are needed to generate the OCDS tables

+- `bluetail/helpers.py:UpsertDataHelpers.upsert_ocds_data()`
+    - method used to insert OCDS JSON data into the database

+- `bluetail.models.ocds_models.py`
+    - OCDSPackageData model used in Silvereye views
+    - OCDSReleaseView model used in Silvereye views

+- `bluetail/templates/bluetail_and_silvereye_shared/base.html`
+   - used for silvereye templates in place of the cove-ocds base by updating the setting in `cove_project/settings.py`

+            COVE_CONFIG = {
+                "app_name": "silvereye",
+                # "app_base_template": "cove_ocds/base.html",
+                "app_base_template": "bluetail_and_silvereye_shared/base.html",

+The rest of bluetail is superfluous to Silvereye and can be remove if desired.

 ## Steps taken when merging Bluetail and Silvereye into cove-ocds

 This is here for reference of the changes made to the original fork to enable bluetail/silvereye to work.